KeyboardKit/KeyboardKit/README.md

 KeyboardKit comes packed features to help you build amazing and powerful keyboards:

 * 💥 [Actions][Actions] - KeyboardKit comes with keyboard actions like characters, emojis, actions, custom ones etc.
-* 🎨 [Appearances][Appearances] - KeyboardKit comes with an appearance engine that lets you easily style your keyboards.
+* 🎨 [Appearance][Appearance] - KeyboardKit comes with an appearance engine that lets you easily style your keyboards.
 * 💡 [Autocomplete][Autocomplete] - KeyboardKit can present autocomplete suggestions as the user types.
 * 🗯 [Callouts][Callouts] - KeyboardKit can show input callouts, as well as long press callouts with secondary actions.
 * 😊 [Emojis][Emojis] - KeyboardKit defines emojis and emoji categories that you can use in your own keyboards.